oracle/python-oracledb/doc/src/user_guide/bind.rst

                 or key in (:50,:51,:52,:53,:54,:55,:56,:57,:58,:59,...)
                 or key in (:100,:101,:102,:103,:104,:105,:106,:107,:108,:109,...)"""

-A general solution for a larger number of values is to construct a SQL statement like::
+A more general solution for a larger number of values is to construct a SQL statement like::

     SELECT ...
 WHERE col IN ( <something that returns a list of values> )